 #1 New York Times bestselling author Harlan Coben is the creator of the multiple-award-winning Myron Bolitar series and over a dozen stand-alone novels, as well as the Mickey Bolitar series for young adults.
-His new novel for adults is HOME (Dutton, 2016) and Dial Books for Young Readers has recently published his first picture book, THE MAGICAL FANTASTICAL FRIDGE, illustrated by Leah Tinari.
-Amazon named Coben’s FOOL ME ONCE a Best Book of the Year (2016) and HOME a Best Book of the Year in the Mystery & Thriller category.
-Kirkus also named FOOL ME ONCE a Best Book of 2016 in the Mystery & Thrillers category.
+His new novel for adults is Don’t Let Go (Dutton, 2017).
+Amazon named Coben’s Fool Me Once a Best Book of the Year (2016) and Home a Best Book of the Year in the Mystery & Thriller category.
+Kirkus also named Fool Me Once a Best Book of 2016 in the Mystery & Thrillers category.

 Coben’s novels have been called “ingenious” (New York Times), “poignant and insightful” (Los Angeles Times), “consistently entertaining” (Houston Chronicle), “superb” (Chicago Tribune), and “must reading” (Philadelphia Inquirer), and have appeared at the top of all of the major bestseller lists including the New York Times, London Times, Le Monde, Publishers Weekly, Los Angeles Times, Wall Street Journal and USA Today.
 His books are published in 44 languages and have been #1 bestsellers in nearly a dozen countries.
 Coben’s books have sold over 70 million copies worldwide.